-In Europe, moderate conservatives seek to steal hard-right’s thunder
+In Europe, moderate conservatives seek to steal hard right’s thunder

 Whether hard-right policies are enacted in Europe will depend largely on moderate conservatives fishing for votes in tempting far-right waters.

 In several EU countries – most recently, in the Netherlands this month – they’ve gone further.
-Breaking with a decades-old European consensus against allowing extreme parties a share of national government, they’ve reached agreements to join them in ruling coalitions.
+Breaking with a decades-old European consensus against allowing extreme parties a share of national government, they’ve reached agreements to join far-right parties in ruling coalitions.

 Even the president of the EU Commission, Ursula von der Leyen, a moderate conservative, has been edging toward hard-right positions, championing harsher immigration curbs and lowering the EU’s climate change targets under pressure from farmers.